GiacomoGuaresi/WallpaperTimeSheet/README.md

 WallpaperTimeSheet is still under development, and the following features are being implemented:

-- **Configuration panel**: you will be able to customize the colors and settings of the program.
 - **Installer**: an installer will be released to facilitate installation.
-- **Saving settings to SQLite**: All task information will be stored in a local SQLite database.

 ## Screenshot